Standards and Expectations

 To help maintain our high standards, all staff conduct regular checks of uniform.
 If students are not in the correct uniform, parents/carers will be contacted and students will be expected to be in full uniform the following day.

 Compulsory PE Kit for Girls

-Fitted black polo shirt with house colour strip*
+Fitted black polo shirt from our uniform provider*

 Black sports socks

 Optional plain black jumper / plain black jogging bottoms